fish-shell/fish-shell/doc_src/cmds/bind.rst

 Unix terminals, like the ones fish operates in, are at heart 70s technology.
 They have some limitations that applications running inside them can't workaround.

-For instance, the control key modifies a character by setting the top three bits to 0.
+For instance, historically the control key modifies a character by setting the top three bits to 0.
 This means:

 - Many characters + control are indistinguishable from other keys: :kbd:`ctrl-i` *is* :kbd:`tab`, :kbd:`ctrl-j` *is* newline (``\n``).
-- Control and shift don't work simultaneously
+- Control and shift don't work simultaneously - :kbd:`ctrl-X` is the same as :kbd:`ctrl-x`.

 Other keys don't have a direct encoding, and are sent as escape sequences.
-For example :kbd:`right` (``→``) often sends ``\e\[C``.
-These can differ from terminal to terminal, and the mapping is typically available in `terminfo(5)`.
-Sometimes however a terminal identifies as e.g. ``xterm-256color`` for compatibility, but then implements xterm's sequences incorrectly.
+For example :kbd:`right` (``→``) usually sends ``\e\[C``.

+Some modern terminals support newer encodings for keys, that allow distinguishing more characters and modifiers, and fish enables as many of these as it can, automatically.

+When in doubt, run :doc:`fish_key_reader`.
+If that tells you that pressing :kbd:`ctrl-i` sends tab, your terminal does not support these better encodings, and so fish is limited to what it sends.

 .. _cmd-bind-escape: